Sales Best Practices

 What is the B2B sales process?

-The exact number and names of stages in your sales process will depend on your industry, company, and sales organization, but the B2B sales process is typically a five- to eight-stage sales cycle.
+The exact number and names of stages in your sales process will depend on your industry, company, and sales organization, but the B2B sales process is typically a 5- to 8-stage sales cycle.

 Here is an example of 7-stage B2B sales cycle: